matthewfritsch/TwitterTrendFinder/README.md

 - [ ] **numpy** and/or a library to visualize the data gathered.
 As I have never used numpy, I'm unfamiliar with if it does any kind of graphical representation of data.
 Will update as necessary.

 Note: The website being used to gather trends has two ordered lists of trends.
 The first is visible before the button press, and the second is not.

+Update (8/17): In order to not spam the website with requests, I added a sleep to trendFinder.
+Each request will now take a total of 12 seconds.

+Given there is a request for each day, and a 12 second delay for each day, the program completed the job in 5 hours and 32 minutes.
+The db is now full of all trends between Feb 1 2016 and Aug 14 2020.
+I will consider posting the results here when they are sorted, though I'm unsure if Twitter would have a problem with that.